bergloman/JsGridSearch/README.md

         c: [0, 100]
     },
     run_callback: (comb) => {
+        // comb parameter contains one of the parameter combinations

-        // here one would run his algorithm and collect the result
+        // here one would run his algorithm (using comb values)
+        // and collect the result

         // return the result - shape and content don't matter return { some_metric: Math.random() };